Roadworks Consent Applications for National Roads – Underground Telecommunications

 Applications for consents to carry out telecommunications roadworks on national roads must be made through the MapRoad Roadworks Licensing (MRL) system, which is the national system for managing roadworks applications.
 Comprehensive information on using the system and the processes involved are provided in the Help/FAQs section of the site.

-For further information in relation to TII’s roles and responsibilities under the Act, please contact us by email at email@example.com or by post at the following address:
+For further information in relation to TII’s roles and responsibilities under the Act, including any queries relating to access to TII ducting, please contact us by email at firstname.lastname@example.org or by post at the following address:

 Transport Infrastructure Ireland